Customers are the lifeblood of any small business!

 But, of course, every owner knows that.

-Don’t be so certain.
-My consulting experience reveals a significant percentage of small businesses treat the customer as if they were a bother or a pain in the ass.
+Don’t be so sure.
+My consulting experience reveals a percentage of small businesses treat the customer as a bother.
 Their motto is “Business would be awesome if it weren’t for the customer.”

-A business with this culture is easily spotted by their sloppy facilities, poor quality of products or services, listless employees, poor customer service and an “I don’t care” attitude.
-No business intends to have this kind of culture, but it slowly creeps in.
+A business with this culture is easily spotted by its sloppy facilities, poor quality of products or services, listless employees, poor customer service, and an “I don’t care” attitude.
+Of course, no business intends to have this kind of culture, but it slowly creeps in.

-With stiff competition and other options readily available most customers will go away without saying a word to you.
+With stiff competition and other available options, most customers will go away without saying a word to you.
 But be assured they will tell someone, most likely, a lot of someones.

 Customers talk!
 Satisfied customers will do more for your business than any expensive market strategy, and with a single negative review, an unsatisfied customer has the potential to neuter one.
-Remember; caring properly for existing customers is much less expensive than gaining new ones.
+Remember, caring correctly for existing customers is much less expensive than gaining new ones.

-It’s not important that you think your business is great, it is important the customer thinks so!
+While it is important you think your business is excellent; it is more important the customer thinks so!
 I’m often asked by owners, “How do we know if we are doing a good job?”
 Ask the customer!
 Ask them if the store layout or website is easy to navigate?
 Ask them if the front-line employees are friendly and knowledgeable.
 They will tell you.

 Customers can give you valuable insight into what is working and what needs to be improved.
-They can give input about a new product or service before it’s launched.
-Sure, it’s difficult to hear unpleasant things about your business, but if you are going to improve, you must get their insight.
+They provide input about a new product or service before it’s launched.
+Sure, it’s challenging to hear unpleasant things about your business, but if you are going to improve, you must get their insight.

 Creating a culture that focuses on customers begins with the owner and flows to the employees.
 Take a moment to examine the customer culture in your business.
 Unsure how to do it?
 Ask your customers.